Jump To Section

 What Are Scallions?

 Scallions are fresh young onions identified by their slender shape and mild flavor.
 The white stalk has the same sharp, sulfur-y taste characteristic to all alliums, albeit with less bite, while the dark green leaves have a fresher, grassy flavor.
-When just harvested, scallions give off a strong onion smell that’s noticeably bright and earthy, with notes of garlic and apple.
+When just harvested, scallions give off a strong smell (similar to regular onions) that’s noticeably bright and earthy, with notes of garlic and apple.

 Are Scallions and Green Onions the Same Thing?

-The terms scallion and green onion are used interchangeably to refer to members of the Allium cepa species with the following characteristics:
+Scallions and green onions are the same thing.
+The terms “scallion” and “green onion” are used interchangeably to refer to members of the Allium cepa species with the following characteristics:

 - Long, tender green leaves